Table of Contents

 Unlike Amazon, ShipBob lets each merchant decide how to distribute their inventory rather than deciding for them.
 We also provide free analytics and reporting tools to show you which of our fulfillment center(s) would save you the most money based on historical order data.

-Like Amazon Multi-Channel Fulfillment, we offer a 2-Day Express Shipping Program that leverages ground shipping as an inexpensive alternative to expedited air shipping.
+Like Amazon Multi-Channel Fulfillment, we offer a 2-Day Express Shipping Program that leverages ground shipping services along with UPS 2-day air, you can now offer 2-day shipping at prices lower than expedited shipping to all zip codes in the continental US.
 This has helped our merchants reduce cart abandonment by 18% and increase their average order value by 97%.

 Your branding, front and center